How does the case review process work?

 If I have a case, how much are your fees?

-My favorite thing about the way I have structured my practice is that I can often assist consumer clients at no upfront fees or at substantially reduced rates, depending on the circumstances of the case.
+My favorite thing about the way I have structured my practice is that I can often assist consumer clients without charging ongoing, hourly fees or at substantially reduced rates, depending on the circumstances of the case.
 The laws I use help clients shift the burden of attorney’s fees to the defendant.
 Read more: Will you Defer Fees for My Case?

 How long does it take for you to let me know if I have a case?